Navak94/c_cpp_template_demo/README.md

 # c_cpp_template_demo
+nothing fancy to see here!
 Demo for using a makefile template and making a basic C/C++ project